nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * :ref:`nrf_desktop_ble_scan` - Controls the Bluetooth scanning.
 * :ref:`nrf_desktop_ble_discovery` - Handles discovering and reading the GATT Characteristics from the connected peripheral.
-* :ref:`nrf_desktop_hid_forward` - Subscribes for HID reports from the Bluetooth peripherals (HID over GATT) and forwards the data using application events.
+* :ref:`nrf_desktop_hid_forward` - Subscribes for HID reports from the Bluetooth Peripherals (HID over GATT) and forwards data using application events.

 |enable_modules|